KimJoon93/SimpleBoard/README.md

     <%@ taglib prefix="sql" uri="http://java.sun.com/jsp/jstl/Database"%>
     ```
     There were problems using JSTL.
 I know JSTL doesn't use in real, but
     I'd like to solve this problem.
-And I found version is problem.
+And I found tag is problem.
+    I should add isELIgnored="false" because they read EL expression in text if we don't
+    have that code.

 - Connect database